opencadc/storage-inventory/minoc/README.md

 ```
 Artifacts that are deleted via the `minoc` API with an `Artifact.uri` that matches (starts with) one of these
 prefixes will recoverable.
 Others (e.g. `test:FOO/bar`) will be permanently deleted and not recoverable.

+Note: Since artifact and stored object deletion can also be performed by the `tantar` file validation tool,
+all instances of `minoc` and `tantar` that use the same inventory and storage adapter should use the same
+ _recoverableNamespace_ configuration so that preservation and recovery (from mistakes) is consistent.

 ---
 **For developer testing only:** To disable authorization checking (via `readGrantProvider` or `writeGrantProvider`